Irish traditional music: Women

+LGBTQ+ Community

+In recent years, the visibility of the LGBTQ+ community has increased through efforts.
+Trad is Amach (also known as Isteach is Amach) formed around 2020, is a collective of traditional Irish musicians, singers, and dancers.
+The group organizes concerts, sessions, and céilithe to promote Pride events and Irish traditional music festivals.
+Institutions such as the Irish Traditional Music Archive and events like Tradfest Temple Bar have been stated as important in fostering visibility of the LGBTQ+ community within Irish traditional music.

 Musical characteristics

 Composition

 Irish dance music is isometric; is built around patterns of bar-long melodic phrases akin to call and response.
 A common pattern is A Phrase, B Phrase, A Phrase, Partial Resolution, A Phrase, B Phrase, A Phrase, Final Resolution, though this is not universal.
 Mazurkas, for example, tend to feature a C Phrase instead of a repeated A Phrase before the Partial and Final Resolutions.
 Many tunes have pickup notes which lead in to the beginning of the A or B parts.
 Mazurkas and hornpipes have a swing feel, while other tunes have straight feels.

 Tunes are typically binary in form, divided into two (or sometimes more) parts, each with four to eight bars.
 The parts are referred to as the A-part, B-part, and so on.
 Each part is played twice, and the entire tune is played three times; AABB, AABB, AABB.
 Many tunes have similar ending phrases for both A and B parts; it is common for hornpipes to have the second half of each part be identical.
 Additionally, hornpipes often have three quavers or quarternotes at the end of each part, followed by pickup notes to lead back to the beginning of the A part onto the B part.
 Many airs have an AABA form.

 While airs are usually played singly, dance tunes are usually played in medleys of 2-4 tunes called sets.

 Historically, tunes were often made up of a far greater number of parts than in modern times.
-Tunes of up to 6 parts are well documented in the written record, and there is no real solid rule regarding the number of parts a tune might have; One of the more extreme examples includes a tune comprising 24 parts.
+Tunes of up to six parts are well documented in the written record, and there is no real solid rule regarding the number of parts a tune might have; One of the more extreme examples includes a tune comprising 24 parts.
 While shorter tunes are perhaps more common nowadays, lengthy tunes are still sometimes played in jam circles in modern times.